Skip to content

 The Red Dust Role Model organisation also worked closely with the young men in preparation for their development as Red Dust Role Models assisting in the delivery of the program in Wadeye.

-Each participant was required to meet strict criteria (linked to school attendance and cultural knowledge) for entry into the program, as well as maintain high levels of fitness, void of drugs, tobacco, and alcohol.
+Each participant was required to meet strict criteria (linked to school attendance and cultural knowledge) for entry into the program, as well as maintain high levels of fitness and avoid drugs, tobacco, and alcohol.
 They were responsible for attending classes, being at work on time, paying rent, meeting fitness requirements, following a health and nutrition plan and meeting all educational and work related expectations.
 It was also crucial for participants to share their culture within schools in the area.

 Abstract adapted from Red Dust Role Models